 We also consider our community partners and friends as well family, too!
-And we want
+We want everyone

-everyone to stay connected with all the great things happening at JCC.
-Whether it's
+to stay connected with all the great things happening at JCC.
+Whether it's coming

-coming back to visit with instructors, seeing a Performing Arts show or participating
+back to visit with instructors, seeing a Performing Arts show or participating in

 For some of you, it's been a while since you've been at JCC and for others, just a